Fracticality-Protocol/FractalityV2Vault/README.md

 - RedeemRequest struct renamed to RedeemRequestData to avoid clash with ERC7540 RedeemRequest event.
 - Withdraw event not in contract, because it already exists in the ERC4626 parent contract.
 However, take note that the base event contains an owner field, which doesn't make sense in an async withdraw.
 The controller address will be emitted in place of the owner.
 - Introduced a new error, to check if the redeem fee is between 0 and 10000 basis points (0% to 100%).
+- Introduced a setter for setting claimableDelay
+- Introduced a setter for setting the strategy's URI and Name.
+Plus associated event
+- Introdfuced new error HaltStatusUnchanged when attempting to change the halt status to its current value.
+- Rename maxDeposit var to maxDepositPerTransaction, due to name conflict with 4626 maxDeposit function.
+Along with all references to it.
+- For consistency with the above, renamed minDeposit var to minDepositPerTransaction.
+Along with all references to it.
+- Changed logic on maxDeposit, wasn't 100% correct.
+- The internal function _maxShareRedeem was renamed to _getClaimableShares to better reflect what it does.